-Details of any consent gain prior to the procedure should be documented.
-For instance verbal consent gained for intimate (transvaginal) examinations or written consent for biopsy procedures should be documented.
+Details of any consent gained prior to the procedure should be documented.
+For instance, verbal consent gained for intimate (transvaginal) examinations or written consent for biopsy procedures should be documented.
+Further information can be found in section 1.12.

 Additional Relevant Information